qiime/Topiary-Explorer/tutorial/source/quickstart.rst

 Step 6.
 Set consensus lineages and collapse branches in the tree.
 -----------------------------------------------------------------
 Now we'll add consensus lineages to the tree and collapse some of the branches into wedges.
 In the Tree window, click the "Set Consensus Lineage" button.
 In the "Choose Threshold" window, select "Greengenes Taxonomy" in the "Taxonomy Column" dropdown box and "70%" in the "Choose options..." dropdown box.
-This indicates that you want to use the Greengenes taxonomy to assign taxonomy to the tips in the tree, and that you want to label a wedge with a taxonomy string if it represents at least 70% of the tips descending from that node.
+This indicates that you want to use the Greengenes taxonomy to label taxonomy to the tips in the tree, and that you want to label wedges only when the taxonomy string represents at least 70% of the tips descending from that node.

 .. figure::  _images/set_consensus_lineage.png
    :align:   center